denoland/deno/std/async/README.md

 # async

 async is a module to provide help with aysncronous tasks.

 # usage

-The following functions are exposed in `mod.ts`
+The following functions and class are exposed in `mod.ts`

 ## deferred

 Creates a Promise with the `reject` and `resolve` functions.

 ```typescript
 import { deferred } from "https://deno.land.std/async/mod.ts";